Guaranteed to increase engagement immediately if used with love and passion 🙂

 Let’s say you posted 100 posts in a month in your Facebook group and 5 out of those received crazy engagement.
 Now, when you repost any or all of those 5 posts that performed well in your group, your members will engage with it even more.
 Doing this, you are actually amplifying it on a huge scale!

-While this is literally easy engagement, I’m guessing now you must be thinking about the ways to do it.
+I’m guessing you must be thinking about the ways to do it.

-When I spoke to a few community admins as a part of my research for Convosight, I figured that most of you aren’t aware of the engagement metrics you should track to measure success.
+When I spoke to a few community admins as a part of my research for Convosight, I figured that most of them weren’t aware of the engagement metrics to track to measure success.

 So, I’ve listed down the two most important engagement metrics for you to check if you’re headed in the right direction and gauge the scope of improvement (if any).